talhanasir22/talha22/README.md

 ## What I'm Doing

-- 🔭 Working on ML/ Tensor/TensorFlow Development
+- 🔭 Working on Dart/ flutter/TensorFlow Development
-- 🌱 Learning Node.js & Javascipt
+- 🌱 Working on Node.js and mongo DB
-- 📫 How to contact me: amir.raza537918@gmail.com (gmail)
+- 📫 How to contact me: talhanasir789789@gmail.com (gmail)

 <!--   HERE ARE THE MY FAVOUTITE TECHNOLOGY-->